-In order to make such a brand legit and just stand out in the ‘untrustworthy’ supplement industry, your reviews, claims and customer experiences must evolve and be REAL.
+To make such a brand legit and stand out in the ‘untrustworthy’ supplement industry, your reviews, claims, and customer experiences must evolve and be REAL.

 Ritual is actually trying to do this – provide a unique approach to gain web visitors’ trust.
 Here are some of the things that they are showcasing:

-Direct contact with a doctor – something that is very specific for this type of website and product.
-You often see an expert advice and a video for health products, but for some weird reason, these ‘doctor’s approved’ products most of the time don’t work.
+Direct contact with a doctor is very specific for this type of website and product.
+You often see expert advice and a video for health products, but these ‘doctor’s approved’ products usually don’t work for some weird reason.

 So why Ritual’s doctor page is different?

 Well, you can actually reach out to this person and ask for his help.
-They have the doctor’s email right in the FAQ section so just click on it and send him an email.
+They have the doctor’s email right in the FAQ section, so click on it and send him an email.

 But can this approach be improved?

-In my opinion, the direct contact to the person is great, but I think that instead of an email such as firstname.lastname@example.org, they should include ‘normal person’s’ email such as email@example.com that will not seem automated or managed by some intern.
+In my opinion, the direct contact with the person is great, but I think that instead of an email such as email@example.com, they should include a ‘normal person’s email such as firstname.lastname@example.org that will not seem automated or managed by some intern.

-Also, in the era of a social media, maybe the company should include direct social media links to the doctor or just direct Messenger or Chat room link so a person can talk with the doctor directly.
+Also, in the era of social media, the company may include direct social media links to the doctor or direct Messenger or Chat room links so a person can talk with the doctor directly.

-Video testimonials – again very common practice for this type of products.
-The published videos are professionally done and each of the customers’ has a relevant occupation, such as a fitness trainer, who gives greater credibility of the website.
-But, I must say that these videos would be more appealing to the common people if they were pre-generated from Instagram or Facebook profiles, posted publicly by these customers.
+Video testimonials – again, a very common practice for this type of product.
+The published videos are professionally done, and each of the customers has a relevant occupation, such as a fitness trainer, who gives greater credibility to the website.
+But, I must say that these videos would be more appealing to the common people if they were pre-generated from Instagram or Facebook profiles and posted publicly by these customers.

 Check out the Ritual Testimonials Page

 HashChing is Australia’s first online marketplace for home loans.
-This is a very specific industry and customer reviews, transparency and trust are of an extreme importance when it comes to acquisition of new customers.
+This is a very specific industry where customer reviews, transparency, and trust are extremely important when it comes to acquiring new customers.

-Here are 3 things that they are doing on their website:
+Here are three things that they are doing on their website:

-Show relevant business data – Data never lies and companies that are winning in their markets are always in a great position to provide trust by showing their success metrics.
-HashChing is doing this by dedicating a core segment of the homepage to provide transparency and relevancy by emphasizing their success statistics.
+Show relevant business data – Data never lies, and companies that are winning in their markets are always in a great position to provide trust by showing their success metrics.
+HashChing is doing this by dedicating a core homepage segment to provide transparency and relevancy by emphasizing its success statistics.
 If you know that a service has 40809 users, it will definitely help you make your decision very fast.
 And to make this space more interactive, they have also included a video testimonial by one of their users.

-Sync reviews from social media – With the help from EmbedReviews, HashChing syncs in real time with their Facebook page to generate and display reviews from REAL Facebook users.
-It is of a great importance to show potential customers how you’ve got this review and with the EmbedReviews functionality, they can easily authenticate that it was pre-generated from an actual person on Facebook who shared the reviews publicly.
+Sync reviews from social media – With the help of EmbedReviews, HashChing syncs in real-time with their Facebook page to generate and display reviews from REAL Facebook users.
+It is of great importance to show potential customers how you’ve got this review, and with the EmbedReviews functionality, they can easily authenticate that it was pre-generated from an actual person on Facebook who shared the reviews publicly.